AntonisGkortzis/fun-in-Athens/guide.md

 Stroll around the picturesque Monastiraki and Plaka neighbourhoods Feel the atmosphere of "old Athens" and get the touch of history on the pedestrian streets.
 It’s hard to imagine how many different experiences can fit in two neighbourhoods of a city centre!
 Archaeological sites, little arrays, old beautiful houses, antique shops and pittoresque cafes live together in the neighbourhoods of old Athens.
 Plaka is full of people, colours and music!
-With the “tavernas” (typical Greek restaurants), the little shops, the cosy cafés, you will feel like playing in a movie of the ’60s.
+With the “tavernas” (typical Greek restaurants), the little shops, the cozy cafés, you will feel like playing in a movie of the ’60s.
 Don't miss out!

 **Kifissia**